OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/Threat-Model-Owasp-Pages.md

 track       : Threat Model
 related-to  : Cheat Sheets, Templates, Tools description : OWASP Threat Modeling Pages provide global AppSec professionals and companies worldwide with a central reference point to OWASP project, tools, and references that are related to Application Threat Modeling.
-These pages will provide as a gateway for threat modelers to leverage OWASP threat modeling content as well as other OWASP content and tools that support application threat modeling objectives. status      : final stage; need-working materials when-day    : Wed when-time   : AM-1 location    : Room-6 organizers  : Tony UV
+These pages will provide as a gateway for threat modelers to leverage OWASP threat modeling content as well as other OWASP content and tools that support application threat modeling objectives. status      : done when-day    : Wed when-time   : AM-1 location    : Room-6 room-layout : unknown organizers  : Tony UV
 participants: Avi Douglen
 ---